routsiddharth/movie_generator/README.md

 ```
 If you prefer to use Jupyter Notebooks, I have also attached a .ipynb version of the file.

+## To-do

+Feel free to contribute in any way you wish, but the required updates are below.

+- Create GUI for the program, preferably using Tkinter or Django

 ## Project Difficulty Level

 This project uses web-scraping libraries, which are moderately difficult to get a hang of, but it doesn't use any Object Orientated Programming.